 8.3 When we and FPAs process your personal data, we do so on the basis that we have a legitimate interest in preventing fraud and money laundering, and to verify your identity, in order to protect our business and to comply with laws that apply to us.
-Such processing is also a contractual requirement of the services or financing you have requested.

 8.4 The table at the end of this notice provides more detail about the personal data that we use, the legal basis that we rely on in each case and your rights.

 8.5 Some information is classified as special categories of personal data under data protection legislation.
 We may process special categories of personal information and criminal conviction information in the following circumstances:

 8.5.1 In limited circumstances with your explicit consent, in which case we will explain the purpose for which the information will be used at the point where we ask for your consent; and

 8.5.2 We will use information about your physical and mental health or disability status to comply with our legal obligations, including to ensure we are complying with our obligations to treat you fairly and to assess your ability to repay your debt.

 9. What are the consequences of processing your personal data for fraud prevention or anti-money laundering purposes?